Ted Conover: Early journalism experiences

 Conover first began looking for ways to combine creative writing and journalism by writing articles for the Hill Junior High newspaper, Torch.
-For one Torch article, he interviewed actor Lloyd Haynes by means of a fortuitous encounter in Aspen, Colorado during a family ski trip.
-This article earned Conover his first front-page news feature and much attention from his classmates.
+For one Torch article, he interviewed actor Lloyd Haynes after a chance encounter during a family ski trip.
+The article earned Conover his first front-page news feature.
 In high school and during undergraduate summer breaks Conover worked for Colorado newspapers such as the Aurora Sentinel and the Lakewood Sentinel.
-His first paid journalism writing assignments were local stories on high school sports, real estate development, and the opening of an American Furniture Warehouse.
 He and a friend rode bicycles from Seattle to New Jersey the summer before they began college in Massachusetts.
-For a personal essay class the next year, he described the final hour of that journey; the professor liked it and Conover pitched it to Bicycling!
+For a personal essay class the next year, he described the final hour of that journey; the professor liked the piece and Conover pitched it to Bicycling!
 Magazine.
 The resulting article, "Finishing", was his first freelance sale, according to Conover.

-Conover took a magazine internship at U.S. News & World Report during his junior year at Amherst College, which led him to think he "might have a place in that profession."
+Conover took an American Society of Magazine Editors internship at U.S. News & World Report during his junior year at Amherst College, which led him to think he "might have a place in that profession."
 He credits anthropology courses he took at Amherst with adding rigor and depth to both his thinking and his journalistic writing.
 His senior thesis, "Between Freedom and Poverty: Railroad Tramps of the American West," was an ethnography of railroad hobos.
 He published an article about this research in the Amherst student journal In Other Words.
 The article was reprinted in the Amherst alumni magazine, where it caught the attention of a wire service reporter in Springfield, Massachusetts who then interviewed Conover about the article.
 The reporter's article led to appearances on The Today Show and National Public Radio.
 This publicity enabled Conover to catch the attention of New York literary agent Sterling Lord, who had helped launch the career of Jack Kerouac.
 Lord represented Conover for his first book, Rolling Nowhere: Riding the Rails with America's Hoboes, which was based on Conover's undergraduate research.